U.S. Naval Academy superintendent grilled in sex assault case

 WASHINGTON Lawyers for a U.S. Naval Academy football player accused of sexual assault grilled the school's superintendent on Friday over whether he was politically influenced to proceed with a court-martial.

-President Barack Obama has vowed to curb sexual misconduct in the military, and defense attorneys for midshipman Joshua Tate argue that Superintendent Vice Admiral Michael Miller decided to go forward because of political and media pressure.
+President Barack Obama has vowed to curb sexual misconduct in the military, and lawyers for midshipman Joshua Tate say they want to know if any "unlawful command influence" motivated Superintendent Vice Admiral Michael Miller in the case.

 Tate, a junior from Nashville, Tennessee, was among three Academy football players charged in the sexual assault of a female midshipman at a party in April 2012.

-Facing charges of aggravated sexual assault and making false statements, Tate is slated for trial in March.
-Friday's hearing addressed various legal motions, including whether to admit or exclude evidence.

-Tate's defense attorney, Jason Ehrenberg, questioned Miller at the hearing on whether bad press about sexual assault in the military and public statements made by his superiors, including Obama, had influenced his decision.
+Tate's defense attorney, Jason Ehrenberg, questioned Miller at a Washington hearing on whether bad press about sexual assault in the military and public statements made by his superiors, including Obama, had influenced his decision.

-Miller testified that he did not take any public remarks by Obama "as direct orders" and received no pressure from Capitol Hill or from Navy colleagues or superiors.

 Miller testified that he understood Obama was "very concerned with sexual assault in the military" and "was certainly aware" that the Naval Academy was under scrutiny for the way it handles such cases.